 The TransCanada Centre is another regional draw.
 Named after the Trans Canada pipeline running near town, the environmentally friendly and sustainable facility offers an exceptional venue for weddings, trade shows, and socials all at small town pricing.

 No matter your housing preference, diversity is the name of the game.
 Condos are available in apartment and townhouse style, Main Street features residential units, and there are lots of single family homes on large lots.

 Two schools provide education from preschool through grade twelve.
 The elementary to Grade Eight school features both English and French immersion, while the high school is strictly French.
 English high school students are bussed to other communities.
 The high school also boasts a prestigious athletic program for budding young athletes.
 Community libraries can be found at both schools.

-Amenities include wide array of licensed restaurants, including Thai good, a pizza parlour, Subway, and the local bar and grill.
-You’ll also find a gas station, hardware store, credit union, automotive repair shops, convenience store, and a whole lot more.
-New amenities pop up regularly in the commercial strip mall bordering the highway.
+Amenities include a wide array of licensed restaurants, a gas station, hardware store, credit union, automotive repair shops, convenience store, and a whole lot more.
+New amenities are pop up regularly.

 The community is also proud of its most recent addition, a community wellness centre which has become home to the local doctor, pharmacy, physiotherapy and law office.